Solicitors for You

 If you are the executor, this document gives you the legal right to begin sorting your loved one’s belongings.
 Before you get this document, you cannot start administering the estate, meaning that you cannot move any money, property, or possessions.

 In the majority of cases, you will need to obtain a grant of probate.
 However, you may not need a grant of probate if the deceased’s estate is worth less than £10,000, or if the deceased owned everything in their estate jointly with someone else.
-In this case, the ownership would be automatically transferred to the surviving owner(s).
+In the latter case, the ownership would be automatically transferred to the surviving owner(s).
+The former will depend on the specific rules of the financial institutions with which the estate's assets are held.

 How long does the grant of probate process take?